 7. Tap into the clean water movement.

 Pisces rules the oceans and seas, and this eclipse could spotlight the need to protect and share our planet’s water.
-Millions of children around the world have little to no access to safe, clean drinking water.
-At the Pisces new moon, check out charitable efforts to change that, like UNICEF’s Tap Project, which challenges participants to forgo smartphone use to unlock clean water access, or by starting your own CharityWater campaign.
+Not too long before this Pisces solar eclipse, residents of Flint, Michigan learned that their tap water—for which they paid double the national average—was contaminated and poisoned.
+Beyond this, millions of children around the world have little to no access to safe, clean drinking water.
+The Pisces/Virgo eclipses of 2015-17 are spotlighting this.
+At this Pisces new moon, take action to change that, whether you get involved with the #Justice4Flint cause post-rally or start your own CharityWater campaign.
 You can even get involved with local or regional efforts to conserve water and protect our planet’s endangered supply.
 Here are over 100 ways to do that.
 For an eye-opening glimpse of the battle for water (and the effect of corporate greed), check out the documentary Blue Gold: World Water Wars.

 This article also appears on MindBodyGreen.com.